 Domino's Pizza (DPZ) Stock Sinks As Market Gains: What You Should Know

 Investors will be hoping for strength from DPZ as it approaches its next earnings release.
-In that report, analysts expect DPZ to post earnings of $2.14 per share.
-This would mark a year-over-year decline of 2.28%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $876.24 million, up 7.96% from the year-ago period.
+On that day, DPZ is projected to report earnings of $2.17 per share, which would represent a year-over-year decline of 0.91%.
+Meanwhile, our latest consensus estimate is calling for revenue of $876.24 million, up 7.96% from the prior-year quarter.

-DPZ's full-year Zacks Consensus Estimates are calling for earnings of $11.14 per share and revenue of $3.90 billion.
-These results would represent year-over-year changes of +16.41% and +7.9%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $11.20 per share and revenue of $3.92 billion, which would represent changes of +17.03% and +8.32%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for DPZ.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for DPZ.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 2.63% higher.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 2.43% higher.
 DPZ currently has a Zacks Rank of #2 (Buy).

-Looking at its valuation, DPZ is holding a Forward P/E ratio of 34.64.
-This valuation marks a discount compared to its industry's average Forward P/E of 38.47.
+Digging into valuation, DPZ currently has a Forward P/E ratio of 33.62.
+For comparison, its industry has an average Forward P/E of 46.14, which means DPZ is trading at a discount to the group.

-Meanwhile, DPZ's PEG ratio is currently 2.71.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-DPZ's industry had an average PEG ratio of 4.54 as of yesterday's close.
+Meanwhile, DPZ's PEG ratio is currently 2.63.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Retail - Restaurants was holding an average PEG ratio of 4.86 at yesterday's closing price.

 The Retail - Restaurants industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 121, putting it in the top 48% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 76, which puts it in the top 30% of all 250+ industries.

 Click to get this free report